CPD accreditation: Group learning activities

 The accredited CPD provider has ultimate authority over all decisions and is accountable to ensure that the administrative, educational and ethical accreditation standards for group learning activities are met.

-Either the accredited CPD provider or the physician organization is responsible for maintaining attendance records for a five-year period.
+The accredited CPD provider or the physician organization is responsible for maintaining attendance records for a five-year period.

-Either the accredited CPD provider or the physician organization is responsible for providing attendees with certificates of participation.
+The accredited CPD provider or the physician organization is responsible for providing attendees with certificates of participation.

 Co-development of the CPD activity will be recognized by the following statement on all program materials and will be provided to the applicant by the accredited CPD provider upon approval: